rpgd60/vpc-lb-asg/README.md

 - The templates in this repo will create resourses OUTSIDE of the free tier.
 You can incur siginificant AWS charges

-At the moment only the vpc.yaml template has been tested more or less thoroughly The asg-lb.yaml template is work in progress
-VPC Endpoints are created but do not seem to work at the moment (at leaset for SSM Session Manager)
+At the moment only the vpc.yaml template has been tested more or less thoroughly The asg-lb.yaml template is work in progress -- pending dynamic scaling issues VPC Endpoints are created but do not seem to work at the moment (at least for SSM Session Manager)

 ## Stack Names
 Stack Names are based on "Project" and "Environment" names.
-Setting Project to "acme"  and Environment to "dev" will create stacks
+Setting variables Project to "acme"  and Environment to "dev" will create stacks
-- acme-iam-dev
+- acme-dev-iam
-- acme-vpc-dev
+- acme-dev-vpc
-- acme-vpce-dev  (vpc endpoints)
+- acme-dev-vpce  (vpc endpoints)
-- acme-asg-dev
+- acme-dev-asg

 ## Example Usage
-Normally we include the Project as a parameter when calling make.
+Normally we include the Project (e.g. "acme") and the Environment (e.g. "dev") as a parameter when calling make.

 - Create VPC with default values for parameters  (stack:  acme-vpc) `make Project=acme Environment=dev vpc`